mawin958700/Automated3Dprinted-Robot-arm/README.md

 ![RobotArm1](./robot2.gif)

 Step-by-step
-1. Limit the workspace for its safety.
+1. Limit the workspace for safety and accuracy.
 In this case, AruCo marker was applied
 ![RobotArm2](./img1.png)
 2. Classification by MASK-RCNN
 ![RobotArm3](./img2.png)